konradzagozda/blog/README.md

 # Blog

-This repository powers my website at [kzagozda.me](https://kzagozda.me)
+This repository powers my website at [zagozdakonrad.com](https://zagozdakonrad.com) There are additional domain: [konradzagozda.com](https://konradzagozda.com) that will redirect to the main domain.

 ## Architecture